Stanford vs. Washington NCAA Football Odds, Plays and Insights | October 30, 2021

 - In 50% of Washington's games this season (3/6), the teams combined to score more than Saturday's total of 48.

-- Saturday's total is 1.7 points lower than the two team's combined 49.7 points per game average.
+- The combined points per game average of the two teams, 49.7, is 1.7 points greater than Saturday's over/under.

-- This contest's total is 0.3 points above the 47.7 these two squads combine to allow per game this season.
+- The 47.7 combined points per game that these two squads have allowed this season are 0.3 fewer than the 48 over/under in this contest.

-- The Cardinal and their opponents have scored an average of 54.2 points per game in 2021, 6.2 more than Saturday's total.
+- Cardinal games this season feature an average total of 54.2 points, a number 6.2 points higher than Saturday's over/under.

-- The 52 PPG average total in Huskies games this season is four points more than this game's over/under.
+- In 2021, games involving the Huskies have averaged a total of 52 points, four more than the set total in this contest.

 Stanford Stats and Trends

-- The Cardinal have been favored by 2.5 points or more once this season and covered the spread.
+- This season, the Cardinal won ATS in their only game as a favorite of 2.5 points or more.

-- Stanford's games this year have hit the over in 42.9% of its opportunities (three times in seven games with a set point total).
+- Stanford's games this year have gone over the total in three out of seven opportunities (42.9%).

-- Stanford is 3-2 against the spread and 3-2 overall this season when the team scores more than 19.7 points.
+- When Stanford scores more than 19.7 points, it is 3-2 against the spread and 3-2 overall.

-- In games that Stanford piles up over 333.4 yards, the team is 3-3 against the spread and 3-3 overall.
+- Stanford is 3-3 against the spread and 3-3 overall when the team amasses more than 333.4 yards.

 - This year, the Cardinal have seven turnovers, three fewer than the Huskies have takeaways (10).